pablogila/RepoCleaner/README.md

 To clean your folder, you just have to execute it:\
 `python3 CLEAN.py`

+## Customization

-It has the following functions:
+This program has the following functions:

 * `read_file()` reads the .gitignore file by default.
 You can change this file by changing the name inside the function.